Macrometacorp/docs/docs/collections/indexing/working-with-indexes.md

 ## Vertex centric indexes

-As mentioned above, the most important indexes for graphs are the edge indexes, indexing the `_from` and `_to` attributes of edge collections.
+The most important indexes for graphs are the edge indexes, indexing the `_from` and `_to` attributes of edge collections.
 They provide very quick access to all edges originating in or arriving at a given vertex, which allows to quickly find all neighbours of a vertex in a graph.

 In many cases one would like to run more specific queries, for example finding amongst the edges originating in a given vertex only those with the 20 latest time stamps.
 Exactly this is achieved with "vertex centric indexes".
 In a sense these are localized indexes for an edge collection, which sit at every single vertex.